-Costs incurred at the Company's distribution facilities for receiving, warehousing and preparing product for delivery are expensed as incurred and are included in SG&A expenses in the Consolidated Statements of Income.
+Costs incurred at the Company's distribution facilities for receiving, warehousing, and preparing product for delivery are expensed as incurred and are included in SG&A expenses in the Consolidated Statements of Income.
 Because the Company does not include these costs in cost of sales, the Company's gross margin may not be comparable to other retailers that include these costs in the calculation of gross margin.
-Distribution facility costs including depreciation for fiscal 2017, 2016 and 2015 were approximately \$182.1 million, \$166.8 million and \$145.4 million, respectively.
+Distribution facility costs including depreciation were approximately \$209.7 million, \$182.1 million, and \$166.8 million for fiscal 2018, 2017, and 2016, respectively.

-Pre-opening Costs
+Pre-Opening Costs

 Non-capital expenditures incurred in connection with opening new stores, primarily payroll and rent, are expensed as incurred.
-Pre-opening costs were approximately \$10.8 million, \$9.9 million and \$9.6 million in fiscal 2017, 2016 and 2015, respectively.
+Pre-opening costs were approximately \$8.5 million, \$10.8 million, and \$9.9 million for fiscal 2018, 2017, and 2016, respectively.